 Another potentially significant benefit of the merger is its effect on fraud, which is a challenge for every party in the payments ecosystem: issuers, acquirers, merchants, and cardholders.
-Global losses from payment-card fraud were estimated to be \$34 billion in 2022, of which 36% was attributed to the United States.
-63 By combining Capital One's innovative approach to data management with Discover's payment networks, the combined entity could help to significantly reduce such fraud.
+Global losses from payment-card fraud were estimated to be \$34 billion in 2022, of which 36% was attributed to the United States.63 Discover, in particular, has had various data security breaches and other compliance issues.64 By combining Capital One's innovative approach to data management with Discover's payment networks, the combined entity could help to significantly reduce such fraud.

 Issuers and networks have developed increasingly sophisticated systems to reduce fraud.
-For example, when a card with chip is dipped or tapped, it transfers a unique one-time token, generated by the chip, that is encrypted and can only be read by the issuer.64 The
+For example, when a card with a chip is dipped or tapped, it transfers a unique one-time token, generated by the chip, that is encrypted and can only be read by the issuer.65 The implementation of chip-based tokenized transactions has dramatically reduced fraud compared to the simpler magnetic stripe cards.
+Mobile payments also use tokens in a similar way.